zhangwen829/TTP-FS-20180728/README.md

 * Install the dependencies: `npm install`

-* Make sure to have PostgreSQL installed
+* Make sure to have PostgreSQL installed and connected

 * Create a database with the name "ttp", and create another database with the name "ttp-test" for test running